Dr Teri Johnson is one of only a handful of doctors performing Sculptra in Cheshire.

-On average Dr Teri performs around 5 Sculptra treatments a week at her clinic Cheshire Lasers in Middlewich.
+On average she performs around 5 Sculptra treatments a week at her clinic Cheshire Lasers in Middlewich.

 Sanofi Aventis used to distribute Sculptra however Sinclair took over its distribution a few years ago.

-The advantage of Sculptra is that larger areas can be treated with a longer lasting result.
+The advantage of Sculptra is that you can treat larger areas with a long-lasting result.

-Sculptra is made from Poly-L-lactic acid a synthetic polymer manufactured from lactic acid it does not require a skin test.
+Sculptra contains Poly-L-lactic acid a synthetic polymer of lactic acid; it does not require a skin test.